 '''

 $ coverage combine --help

 Usage: coverage combine [options] <path1> <path2> ... <pathN>

-'''

-'''

 Combine data from multiple coverage files collected with 'run -p'.
 The

 combined results are written to a single file representing the union of the

 data.
 The positional arguments are data files or directories containing data

 files.
 If no paths are provided, data files in the default data file's

 directory are combined.

 Options:

 -a, --append

 Append coverage data to .coverage, otherwise it starts

 clean each time.

 --data-file=DATAFILE Base name of the data files to operate on.
 Defaults to

 '.coverage'. [env: COVERAGE_FILE]

+Keep original coverage files, otherwise they are

 --keep

-Keep original coverage files, otherwise they are

-deleted.

 -q, --quiet

 Don't print messages about what is happening.

+--debug=OPTS

 Debug options, separated by commas. [env:

---debug=0PTS

-COVERAGE DEBUG]
+COVERAGE_DEBUG]

 -h, --help

 Get help on this command.

+--rcfile=RCFILE

 Specify configuration file.
 By default '.coveragerc',

---rcfile=RCFILE

 'setup.cfg', 'tox.ini', and 'pyproject.toml' are

 tried. [env: COVERAGE_RCFILE]

 '''